-Bethel Memorial AME History
+Bethel AME Church History

 In 1887, Mr. & Mrs. Solomon Johnson opened their home and hearts to the formation of the first Black church in San Diego, California.
 The Church, Bethel African Methodist Episcopal Church, was established by the authority of Presiding Elder John Handy.
 The membership met in the Johnson home at “F” and Union Streets while funds were raised for the purchase of a church site.